 - Numerous customization options provide an opportunity to produce many different kinds of products.

 - TPR can be co-molded and co-extruded with different kinds of plastics.
-The various customization options play a key role here.
+The various customization options play a crucial role here.

 - It has a faster production cycle compared to thermoset rubber.